Is Jordyn Woods Moving Out Of Kylie Jenner's House?

-In the wake of the rumours that set the internet on fire Tuesday, Kylie Jenner's best friend Jordyn Woods may be moving out of her house.
+In the wake of the rumors that set the internet on fire Tuesday, Kylie Jenner's best friend Jordyn Woods may be moving out of her house.

 According to a report from Us Weekly, Woods — who allegedly was spotted kissing Tristan Thompson, partner of Jenner's sister Khloé Kardashian, over the weekend — has left Jenner's guest house, where she has resided since at least 2018.